lmjohns3/theanets/docs/quickstart.rst

 Autoencoders
 ============

-The ``theanets`` package also provides an :class:`theanets.feedforward.Autoencoder` class to construct models that can learn features from data without labels.
+The ``theanets`` package also provides an :class:`Autoencoder
+<theanets.feedforward.Autoencoder>` class to construct models that can learn
+features from data without labels.
 An autoencoder for MNIST digits, for example, takes as input an unlabeled MNIST digit image and then attempts to produce this same digit image as output.
 The hidden layers in such a model are then called the "features" of the data that the model learns.

 An autoencoder must always have the same number of inputs as outputs.
 The output layer typically has a linear activation, which treats the data as a weighted sum